“A project is complete when it starts working for you, rather than you working for it.”- Scott Allen

 A project management framework can be defined as a suite of processes, tasks, and tools that provide structure and direction for the implementation of a project.
 Project management frameworks guide projects from start to finish while adapting to changing conditions throughout the project.

-What are three major components of a project management framework?
+What are the three major components of a project management framework?

 The three primary elements can be classified as follows: